Dale-Singh/tree-species-cnn/README.md

 ## Project Overview
 This project explores the application of convolutional neural networks (CNNs) for the classification of tree species using the TreeSatAI Benchmark Archive dataset.
 The primary objective is not to build a highly accurate model but to understand how different techniques, such as residual links, class weighting, and data augmentation, influence model performance on complex, real-world data.

+## Usage
+- **Review the Notebooks**: Explore the Jupyter Notebooks to understand the applied methodologies and view the cached results.

 ## Background
 The dataset used comprises over 50,000 images of publicly managed forests in Lower Saxony, Germany.
 These images are classified into three hierarchical levels: leaf types, forest management categories, and specific tree species.
 The project leverages this data to evaluate the effectiveness of various CNN architectures and data processing techniques.